-It's also important which approach the Obamas take regarding the lessons.
-As a president who focuses on listening rather than conquering both allies and foes, he'll want to use an equally nuanced approach to dealing with Bo.
-No choke chain, pinch collar, electronic collars, alpha rolls or other methods that focus on punishing bad behaviors and dominating the dog.
-Such corrections, even when done in a quiet, assertive, calm manner, are still inappropriate, especially in public, and are similar to spanking a child.
-They send the wrong message, and are not easy for youngsters Sasha and Malia's age to perform.
+It’s also important which approach the Obamas take regarding the lessons.
+As a president who focuses on listening rather than conquering both allies and foes, he’ll want to use an equally nuanced approach to dealing with Bo.
+No choke chain, pinch collar, electronic collars, alpha rolls, or other methods that focus on punishing bad behaviors and dominating the dog.
+Such corrections – even when done in a quiet, assertive, calm manner – are still inappropriate, especially in public, and are similar to spanking a child.
+They send the wrong message, and are not easy for youngsters at Sasha and Malia’s age to perform.
 Additionally, the American Veterinary Society of Animal Behavior (http://www.AVSABonline.org) has cautioned against their inappropriate use in their position statements on Dominance and on Punishment.

 Is it Starting to Sound as Complicated Foreign Policy?

 No doubt, the Presidential family has a lot of work to do with the First Dog, Bo.
 Given their track records of making calculated and thoughtful decisions, I’m betting they’ll do all the right things for Bo and he’ll be one of the best First Dog’s ever.
 And, of course, a great friend to Sasha and Malia.